-- 572. Competent authorities should, also on the basis of Article 100 of Directive 2013/36/EU, use supervisory stress testing to facilitate the SREP and, in particular, supervisory assessment of its key elements, as these are described in Title 4 Title 9.
-In particular, supervisory stress testing should help, where appropriate, competent authorities with the following: - a. to assist in the assessment of the institutions' individual risks to capital as referred to in Title 6, or risks to liquidity and funding as referred to in Title 8; - b. to assess the reliability of institutions' stress testing programme as well as the relevance, severity and plausibility of scenarios for institution's own stress tests used for ICAAP and ILAAP purposes.
-This may include challenging institutions' main assumptions and risk drivers.; - c. to assess the institution's ability to meet the respective TSCR and OCR in the context of the assessment of capital adequacy, as specified in Section 7.7.
-Depending on the coverage and type of the supervisory stress test, such assessment may be limited only to some elements of the TSCR covered by the design features of the supervisory stress testing (e.g. additional own funds requirements for individual risk categories, in case the stress test covers only such risk categories); - d. to assist with the determination of P2G for institutions; - e. to assist in the identification of possible vulnerabilities or weaknesses in institutions' risk management and controls of individual risk areas; - f. to assist in the identification of possible deficiencies in the overall governance arrangements or institution-wide controls: supervisory stress testing should be considered by competent authorities as an additional source of information for the purposes of the SREP assessment of internal governance and institution-wide controls referred to in Title 5.
-In particular, if a competent authority identifies by means of supervisory stress testing, deficiencies in the institution's own stress testing programmes or supporting risk data infrastructure, these should be taken into account in the assessment of the overall governance and risk management framework of that institution; - g. to contribute to the determination of specific quantitative liquidity requirements in the context of the assessment of liquidity adequacy, especially in the case when a competent authority has not developed specific supervisory benchmarks for liquidity requirements.
-Certain elements of the liquidity supervisory stress tests should, where appropriate, be used as an input into setting specific liquidity requirements to institutions (e.g. from comparative analysis, under adverse scenarios, of net cash outflows and eligible liquid assets over a set of time horizons, assessment of stressed maturity ladder) as specified in Section 9.4.
+- 570. Competent authorities should, also on the basis of Article 100 of Directive 2013/36/EU, use supervisory stress testing to facilitate SREP and, in particular, supervisory assessment of its key elements, as described in Title 4 to Title 9.
+In particular, supervisory stress testing should help competent authorities, where appropriate, with the following: - a.
+The assessment of institutions' individual risks to capital as referred to in Title 6, or risks to liquidity and funding as referred to in Title 8. - b.
+The assessment of the reliability of institutions' stress testing programmes, as well as the relevance, severity and plausibility of scenarios for institutions' own stress tests used for ICAAP and ILAAP purposes.
+This may include challenging institutions' main assumptions and risk drivers. - c.
+The assessment of institutions' ability to meet TSCR and OCR in the context of the assessment of capital adequacy, as specified in Section 7.7.
+Depending on the coverage and type of the supervisory stress test, this assessment may be limited only to some elements of TSCR covered by the design features of the supervisory stress testing (e.g. additional own funds requirements for individual risk categories, if the stress test covers only such risk categories). - d.
+The determination of P2G for institutions. - e.
+The identification of possible vulnerabilities or weaknesses in institutions' risk management and controls on individual risk areas. - f.
+The identification of possible deficiencies in overall governance arrangements or institution-wide controls: supervisory stress testing should be considered by competent authorities as an additional source of information for the purposes of the SREP assessment of internal governance and institution-wide controls referred to in Title 5.
+In particular, if a competent authority identifies by means of supervisory stress testing, deficiencies in the institution's own stress testing programmes or supporting risk data infrastructure, these should be taken into account in the assessment of the overall governance and risk management framework of that institution. - g.
+The determination of specific quantitative liquidity requirements in the context of the assessment of liquidity adequacy, especially where a competent authority has not developed specific supervisory benchmarks for liquidity requirements.
+Certain elements of the liquidity supervisory stress tests should, where appropriate, be used as inputs when setting specific liquidity requirements for institutions (e.g. a comparative analysis, under adverse scenarios, of net cash outflows and eligible liquid assets over a set of time horizons, assessment of stressed maturity ladder), as specified in Section 9.4.